SimGHB91/VENISSTANT_demo/README.md

-WLCOME TO VENISSTANT!
+VENISSTANT - YOUR VOCAL ASSISTANT!

-VENISSTANT is a virtual assistant based on JS code currently able to answer some simple questions such as:
+is a virtual assistant based on JS code currently able to answer some simple questions/commands such as:

--
+        ‘hello’
+        ‘open google’
+        ‘open youtube’
+        ‘open facebook’
+        ‘what time it is’
+        ‘what day is it’
+        ‘open calculator’
+        ‘search’
+        ‘wikipedia’